MATTHEW STEINKE, INSTRUCTOR

-This 7-week course will focus on helping you develop a robotic art project through hands-on workshopping and in-class experimentation.
-The class culminates in a public performance and/or installation showcase with each student creating a solo or collaborative mechanical performance.
+The workshop culminates in a public performance and/or installation showcase with each student creating a solo or collaborative mechanical performance.

-The first three classes will be devoted to learning the key concepts of robotic design while developing programming, electronic, soldering, and mechanical construction skills through in-class collaborative projects.
+The first class will be devoted to learning the key concepts of robotic design.

-In these two weeks, you will prototype and develop your individual project.
+In week two, you will prototype and develop your individual project.

 The final class will be spent composing the movements and the sound for your work in preparation for the student showcase.

 WHAT DO I NEED TO KNOW?

 Familiarity with any process of object-making (model making, sculpting, woodworking, etc.)

 Basic understanding of music (familiarity with an instrument, composition, improvisation, working with timeline-based software, etc.)

 WHAT DO I NEED TO BRING?